S0fft/Device-Cloud-Hub/README.md

 ```powershell
 http://localhost:8000/devices/{id}/
 ```
-This route supports: GET (by ID) to get item, PUT to major update, PATCH to minor update, DELETE - to complete remove item.
+This route supports: GET (by ID) to get the item, PUT for major update, PATCH for minor update, DELETE - to completely remove the item.
 The routes follow REST architecture.

 ### Recommendations For Improvement